 The only bus serving the village is the D2 bus service which runs between Bath and Frome in both directions.
 This service was drastically reduced in April 2023 with 7 services cut in each direction.
-As a result for instance there is no service leaving Bath between 16.00 and 17.30 on weekdays; after the 17.30 the next service leaves Bath at 18.50.
+As a result for instance there is no service leaving Bath between 16.00 and 17.30 on weekdays; the next service leaves Bath at 18.50.